Michael Flatley beats legal bid blocking him from Lord of the Dance involvement

 A temporary injunction secured against the dancer and choreographer was discharged on Thursday

-A legal order preventing Michael Flatley from engaging with the Lord of the Dance production has been overturned by a Belfast court.
+Michael Flatley has declared he will be "calling his dancers" after a legal order, which had prevented him from engaging with his Lord Of The Dance production, was overturned by a court in Belfast.

-Mr Justice Simpson, at The Chancery Court in the Royal Courts of Justice on Thursday, discharged a temporary injunction secured against the dancer and choreographer.
+The temporary injunction, secured against the dancer and choreographer, was discharged by Mr Justice Simpson at the Chancery Court in the Royal Courts of Justice on Thursday.

-Switzer Consulting had taken legal action in a civil case against Flatley for alleged breach of contract, relating to an agreement the firm says was reached to allow it to run the dance shows.
+Switzer Consulting had initiated civil proceedings against Flatley, alleging a breach of contract over an agreement they claimed would allow them to run the popular dance shows.

-Switzer previously secured a temporary injunction to stop Flatley from interfering with the shows.
+The Irish traditional dancer and choreographer first achieved international fame performing Riverdance at Eurovision in 1994, before going on to create the globally recognised stage show, The Lord Of The Dance.

+The production's 30th anniversary tour is due to play in Dublin's 3 Arena next week on February 5, continuing in 2026 across Europe and the US.

 Bookmark popover